hchautran/PiToMe/README.md

 # Load a pretrained model, can be any vit / deit model.
 model = create_model("deit_base_patch16_224", pretrained=True)
-# Patch the model with ToMe.
+# Patch the ViT model with ToMe.
 pitome.patch.deit(model)
 # pitome.patch.mae(model)
 # Set the ratio of remain token  per layer.
 See paper for details.